TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 excerpt: "Comparing the performance of 4 D365FO development VM configurations with Visual studio 2017"
 ---

 Starting from PU37 Microsoft has changed Dynamics 365 Finance and Operation development environment from Visual Studio 2015 to VS2017.
-This post is an updated version of my [previous one for VS2015](https://denistrunin.com/devvm-perfv10/), I try to compare the performance of 4 development configurations with the new VS2017 version.
+This post is an updated version of my [previous one for VS2015](https://denistrunin.com/devvm-perfv10/), where I try to compare the performance of 4 development configurations with the new VS2017 version.

 I have chosen the following VMs: